 All Zovirax products contain the agent aciclovir, which is an antiviral medicine indicated for the treatment of herpes infections.
 The main difference between the three options is their method of application.
-One is a cream you apply directly to the site of infection; whereas the tablet versions are taken orally.
+One is a cream you apply directly to the site of infection; whereas the tablet version is taken orally.

-For cases of HSV, your choice might be determined by your susceptibility to potential side effects, and also which method is more convenient for you.
-As the tablet is stronger, the list of associated side effects for it is more extensive than that for the cream.
-But some people may prefer to take tablets than apply a cream.
-Others may have trouble swallowing whole tablets, and opt for the water-soluble version.
+The treatment issued to you might also be determined by your susceptibility to potential side effects, and also which method is more convenient for you.
+Because the tablet is ingested and taken up into the bloodstream, the list of associated side effects for it is more extensive than that for the cream.

 Are there different side effects?